A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian Manifolds: Numerical Results

-Table \ref{Tab: SSC on Stiefel aver10} presents the results on SSC averaged over 20 runs with randomly generated data points.
-From the table, we observe that our proposed RADA-PGD and RADA-RGD always return the best solutions in terms of the value of $\Phi$.
+Table \ref{Tab: SSC on Stiefel aver10} reports the results on SSC averaged over 20 runs with randomly generated data points, and Figure \ref{Fig: ssc} illustrates the stationarity gap versus the number of gradient evaluations for two representative instances.
+From both the table and the figure, we observe that the proposed RADA-PGD and RADA-RGD consistently achieve the best values of~$\Phi$ and effectively reduce the stationarity gap.
 Notably, RADA-PGD is the most efficient among all compared algorithms.
 Similar to RADA-RGD, RADA-PGD with $T_k\equiv1$ can also be interpreted as a Riemannian sGS-type ADMM.
-This interpretation sheds light on the superior performance of RADA-PGD over NADMM, given that sGS-type ADMM has demonstrated better performance than ADMM in many scenarios \cite{chen2017efficient}.
+This interpretation sheds light on the superior performance of RADA-PGD over NADMM, given that sGS-type ADMM has demonstrated better performance than ADMM in many scenarios \cite{chen2017efficient,li2016schur,li2019block}.
 Furthermore, RADA-PGD demonstrates even better performance than RADA-RGD, especially when $N=500$.
 This can be attributed to two reasons.
 First, RADA-PGD only needs to compute the Euclidean gradient instead of the Riemannian gradient, which requires an additional projection onto the tangent space.
 Second, the parameter $\ell_k$ in \eqref{lemma l-smooth E ineq E} becomes ${(\lambda + \beta_k)^{-1}}$ for this specific problem, making it straightforward to compute.
-Consequently, we can use ${\ell_k^{-1}}$ directly as an appropriate stepsize at the $k$-th iteration without any additional cost.
+Consequently, we can use ${\ell_k^{-1}}=\lambda+\beta_k$ directly as an appropriate stepsize at the $k$-th iteration without any additional cost.